Uthman Sirâj-ud-Dîn Naqshbandi: Biography

-Uthman Sirâj-ud-Dîn was born in the village called Tawella in Ottoman Empire known for the loyalty of its people, the smell of their fragrances and cleanness of its water.
-His life was made up of habitual recitation of the Quran for which he was renowned and exceptional, and memorising the noble Quran and the religious knowledges.
-He journeyed to the plantation of Khurmal (Iraq) and the Kharabani School which he frequented with students from all directions.
-He displayed signs of righteousness, virtue, abstinence, and exertion during his lessons.
+Uthman Sirâj-ud-Dîn was born in Tawella, a village in the Ottoman Empire.
+He was known for his habitual recitation of the Quran and memorization of the Quran and other religious knowledge.
+He journeyed to the plantation of Khurmal (Iraq) and the Kharabani School, where he frequented with students from all directions.

 Thereafter he went to Baghdad by the way of Sulaymaniyah for the religious schools and the safety of the precincts of the Ottoman Empire.
 He studied various Islamic sciences there in the Madrasa of Abd al-Qadir al-Jilani.
 Sheikh Uthman Sirâj-ud-Dîn was the most important figure among Mavlana Halid's disciples even while Mevlana Khalid was still living in Baghdad.
-The two men know each other as students of Islamic sciences, and they met once again in Baghdad in 1811 during Mevlana Khalid's 5-month short stay in the mosque complex of Abd al-Qadir al-Jilani, shortly after his return from India.
+The two men knew each other as students of Islamic sciences, and they met once again in Baghdad in 1811 during Mevlana Khalid's five-month stay in the mosque complex of Abd al-Qadir al-Jilani, shortly after his return from India.
 It was then that Faqīh Uthman, who afterwards was known as Sirâj-ud-Dîn, was initiated to the path by Mawlana.
-After two years of spiritual training, at the age of 33, he was the first person to become a caliph of Mawlana on the whole.
+After two years of spiritual training, at the age of 33, he was the first person to become a caliph of Mawlana.
 Sheikh Uthman began to seek the designation of jurists by seeking sacred knowledge, this was beloved term given by his spiritual guide Mawlana Khalid-i Baghdâdî.